Lovesick poster

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to Saul decides to continue treating Chloe despite his feelings, rationalizing that he can maintain professional boundaries.
 This choice to keep her as a patient while harboring romantic feelings crosses an ethical line he cannot uncross., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Saul and Chloe share their first kiss outside the therapeutic context.
+The analysis reveals that this crucial beat Saul and Chloe share their first kiss outside the therapeutic context.
 This false victory marks the consummation of their mutual attraction, but it also seals Saul's professional and marital transgression., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 78 minutes initiates the final act resolution at 81% of the runtime.
 Saul realizes that his love for Chloe is real and worth fighting for.
 He accepts the professional consequences and decides to pursue her honestly, no longer as doctor and patient but as equals willing to take a risk on love., demonstrating the transformation achieved throughout the journey.